2023 Stanley Cup playoffs: Media

+Canada

 In Canada, this marked the ninth postseason under Rogers Media's 12-year contract.
-Games aired across the Sportsnet networks, FX, Citytv, and CBC under the Hockey Night in Canada brand.
+Games aired across Sportsnet, SN1, SN360, FX, Citytv, and CBC under the Hockey Night in Canada brand.
 For the first and second rounds' U.S.–U.S. games not on CBC, Sportsnet generally simulcasted the U.S. feed instead of producing their own telecast.
 Games were streamed live on Sportsnet Now and CBCSports.ca (for games televised on CBC).

+United States

 In the U.S., this marked the second year of a seven-year agreement with the ESPN family of networks and Warner Bros.
 Discovery (WBD) Sports (formerly Turner Sports).
 Games aired across ABC, ESPN, ESPN2, TBS, and TNT.
 Each U.S. team's regional broadcaster produced local coverage of the first round (except for Saturday primetime games on ABC, which the network began broadcasting this postseason).
 Only selected ESPN/ABC games were streamed live on ESPN+; for other games, live streams were only available for pay-TV subscribers via authenticated streaming on ESPN and TNT/TBS's respective apps.

 Like the previous year, first-round games were roughly split between ESPN-produced telecasts and WBD-produced telecasts, ensuring that both broadcasters televised two of the first four games in each series and roughly half of the total first-round games.
 In the second round this year, coverage of all four series was also split roughly evenly between the ESPN networks and TNT/TBS, rather than being de facto exclusive broadcasters for two specific series the previous year.